In New Orleans “speak” –

 First Night Welcomes

 A little something extra is immediately evident with our early check-in and warm welcome at the beautiful Beaux-Arts International House Hotel.
 Ideally situated in the Central Business District, the dramatic lobby offers 23′ ceilings, ornate pilasters and intimate groupings of shabby-chic furniture handcrafted by local artisans.
 We settle into our comfy room, get our bearings and confirm some reservations for the next four days.
 A pre-dinner drink is in order and we plop ourselves in the Hotel’s plush, antiqued and mottled, velvety-red bar Loa.
 The talented mixologist Steve and the charming Allyson recommend a local Bourbon for John and shake a very cold, straight up martini for me.
 Dinner tonight is at Lüke, an homage to the grand Franco-German brasseries of old New Orleans and is an easy NOLA saunter around the corner from the hotel.
-We are greeted by a bustling bistro room and a welcoming oyster bar and are feted and feasted by Chef Matt Regan’s wonderful food.
+We are greeted by a bustling bistro room and a welcoming oyster bar and are feted by this wonderful food.
 A true lagniappe “first night welcome to New Orleans” feed.

 “A Bit of Bourbon Weather”